-Coaches unload thousands of tourists who swarm in packs to take photos and be photographed in scenes that should be familiar to millions of people worldwide.
+Coaches unload thousands of tourists who swarm in packs to take photos and be photographed in scenes of the Mirabell Palace and Gardens.
 It should be a recipe for the sort of place reviled by anyone turned off by the thought of be being jostled by large excursion groups.

 The Mirabell Gardens in Salzburg might be a huge tourist attraction, but they have enough of a strong personality and space to swallow up the masses without allowing them to corrupt their most attractive qualities.
 Their history, depth and quirkiness makes them so much more than a pretty backdrop for those holiday snapshots.